-There are only very few programs known to us that allow for an interactive drawing of Feynman diagrams, like A. Laina's program Xfey [6], I. Musatov's FeynmanGraph, T. Hahn and P. Lang's FeynEdit [10], or A. Santamaria's JFeynDiagram.
+There are only very few programs known to us that allow for an interactive drawing of Feynman diagrams, they are listed on the JaxoDraw web site.
 However, all of them present one or the other shortcoming in terms of portability, usability, or output quality.

-Our program JaxoDraw is an attempt to circumvent all the above mentioned drawbacks as far as possible.
-The main requirements that we posed on our program were that it should be easy to compile and install, easy to learn and use, produce high-quality output and be freely available (including its dependencies).
+JaxoDraw is an attempt to circumvent all the above mentioned drawbacks as far as possible.
+The main requirements that were posed on the program were that it should be easy to compile and install, easy to learn and use, produce high-quality output and be freely available (including its dependencies).
 Furthermore, it should be as operating system independent (or portable) and self contained as possible, with ideally no external dependencies.
 These requirements lead us immediately to Java as the choice of our programming language [7].
-The Java technology is freely available from Sun Microsystems, it is a large-scale project that will not disappear in the near future and it is available for a variety of platforms.
 A working Java Runtime Environment is the only necessary requirement to run JaxoDraw.